About us

 Clare McLaren

-Impact Development Officer,
+Impact Development Officer

-University of Sterling
+University of Strathclyde

 Keith Dingwall

-IAA Manager,
+IAA Manager

 University of Glasgow